i-like-robots/simple-rate-limited-queue/README.md

 })
 ```

-#### `queue.schedule(operation[, addToFront = false])`
+#### `queue.schedule(operation[, scheduleFirst = false])`

-Adds an operation to the queue and returns a promise which will resolve or reject with the result of the operation.
+Adds an operation to the queue and returns a promise which will resolve or reject with the result of the operation when it is executed.
+Will reject if the queue is terminated.
 Optionally, the operation can be placed at the front of the queue.

+#### `queue.token([scheduleFirst = false])`

+Returns a promise which will resolve when the token reaches the front of the queue.
+Will reject if the queue is terminated.
+Optionally, the token can be placed at the front of the queue.

 #### `queue.pause()`